cobleg/FacilityBenchmarking/Introduction.md

 Various techno-economic parameters are required to translate the input cost into output cost, such as heat rates for various types of fuel-based electricity generation facilities.
 The level of utilisation and frequency of start-up and shut-down are also relevant.

+The main model output is a short-run supply curve.

 #### Long-run marginal cost
 A long-run marginal cost model includes the efficient total cost of building and operating a facility over the expected operating life of the facility.
 The qualifier `efficient` signifies that any cost deemed not essential to installing and preparing a facility for operation is to be excluded.
 The most likely candidate for exclusion is corporate overhead cost.

-The expected return on capital will also be included in long-run marginal cost based on reference to the expected yield of existing assets that present a similar risk-return
+The expected return on capital will also be included in long-run marginal cost based on reference to the expected yield of existing assets that present a similar risk-return profile compared to the facility being modelled.

+The main output is a long-run supply curve

+### Project finance cost model
+The focus of a project finance cost model is to identify the expected return from the facility and its risk profile.
+The risk profile will encompass elements such as:
+- Variation of input cost over the operating life of the facility
+- Variation in output cost
+- Variation in facility output under a alternative scenarios typically related to market competition and weather conditions.
+- Risk of technological obsolescence, which threatens to truncate the profitable life of the facility

+The main output is an expected total return on asset with a confidence interval under alternative scenarios.
+Scenarios typically represent low, medium and high demand for the facility output.

+### Levelised cost of energy
+Levelised cost of energy is typically used by policy makers and market analysts that need a